lisajamhoury/pose-animator-peer/README.md

+# Notes

+This is a sloppy copy of https://github.com/yemount/pose-animator.
+It is edited to run with the webrtc server and client from https://github.com/lisajamhoury/WebRTC-Simple-Peer-Examples

+Run express-server from the command line from https://github.com/lisajamhoury/WebRTC-Simple-Peer-Examples (No need to open localhost:3000)

+Run yarn watch in this folder, this project will connect to your socket server (express_server) on port 80.

+The webrtc client is included in utils.

+All changes to the demo need to be made in camera.js because it's being built before it is included in the camera.html.
+See the import line at camera.js line 38.
+If you need additional functions from the client you need to import them there.

+See lines 212 - 223 in camera.js for get and send data functionality.

 # Pose Animator

 Pose Animator takes a 2D vector illustration and animates its containing curves in real-time based on the recognition result from PoseNet and FaceMesh.
 It borrows the idea of skeleton-based animation from computer graphics and applies it to vector characters.